 Starting with Prehistoric Art and ending with 20th Century Art, logic stage plans introduce students to the instruments of the orchestra, artists and composers in chronological order, and art skills in drawing, water coloring, and working with polymer clay.
 Depending on which option you choose in art, these objectives will be covered in varying degrees.
 Use all four grades and your student will get a complete picture of art and music history.Barb McCoy

-Ancient Art and the Orchestra
+Ancient Art and the Orchestra for Homeschool

 I love that these plans are incredibly flexible in their offerings and choices throughout the complete study.